 After filing for divorce and the defendant is served, both parties are under an automatic financial restraining order.
 The order prevents either party from moving or spending money except when paying regular business and living expenses or paying for legal services.
 Moreover, they are prohibited from accruing debt in the name of the other or making changes to health and life insurance policies.

-Do I need to attend a parenting course to get divorced in Massachusetts?
+Do I need to attend a parenting course prior to the legal act in Massachusetts?

 If you have minor children, you will have to attend a parenting course.
 This course is intended to help parents familiarize themselves with the problems children undergo when their parents live separately.